Jack’s Record Cellar

 What you need to know

-If Jack’s is closed when you pass by (which is likely, given the hours), the Haight has no shortage of alternatives.
-Amoeba Records is a few blocks east in a converted bowling alley, with one of the largest selections in the country.
-The Haight Street Art Center nearby has a museum devoted to rock concert posters.
+If Jack’s is closed when you pass by, Amoeba Music is a few blocks east in a former bowling alley, and the Haight Street Art Center has a museum devoted to rock concert posters.

 Visiting

-Address: 254 Scott St, San Francisco (near Haight St)
+Address: 254 Scott Street, San Francisco (near Haight Street)

 Cost: Free to browse.
 Records priced individually.

-Hours: Saturday only, 2pm-7pm.
+Hours: Saturday only, 2 PM to 7 PM.
 Closed all other days.
+Even those hours aren’t always guaranteed.

 Getting There

-Transit: Muni N-Judah to Cole & Carl, then walk 5 minutes south to Haight.
+Transit: Muni N-Judah to Cole and Carl, then walk 5 minutes south to Haight.
 Bus 6-Haight/Parnassus or 7-Haight/Noriega runs directly along Haight Street.

 Parking: Street parking on the residential blocks off Haight.
-Metered spots on Haight Street itself, competitive on Saturdays.
+Metered spots on Haight Street, competitive on Saturdays.

 Walking: One block south of the Upper Haight commercial strip.
-Easy to combine with Amoeba Records, Buena Vista Park, or a walk through the Panhandle.
+Near Amoeba Records, Buena Vista Park, and the Panhandle.